 - Numbness in legs/feet

-Even if you don’t feel you’ve been seriously injured, you should see a truck accident doctor as soon as possible.
+Even if you don’t feel you’ve been seriously injured, you should see a Twin Cities car accident doctor as soon as possible.
 Some serious injuries do not surface immediately; only a doctor’s exam and X-rays can reveal them.

 Insurance Coverage for Your Medical Care